GregFinzer/Compare-Net-Objects/Readme.md

 # Features

+## Feature Overview
 * Compare Children (on by default)
 * Handling for Trees with Children Pointing To Parents (Circular References)
-* Support for Dynamic Objects
-* Compare Primitive Types
-* Compare Structs
-* Compare IList Objects
-* Compare Single and Multi-Dimensional Arrays
-* Compare IDictionary Objects
-* Compare Publicly visible Class Fields and Properties
+* Compares Publicly Visible Class Fields and Properties
-* Compare Private Fields and Properties (off by default)
+* Compares Private Fields and Properties (off by default)
-* Compare Enums
-* Compare Timespans
-* Compare Guids
-* Compare Classes that Implement IList with Indexers
-* Compare DataSet Data
-* Compare DataTable Data
-* Compare DataRow Data
-* Compare DataColumn Differences
-* Compare LinearGradient
-* Compare HashSet
-* Compare URI
-* Compare IPEndPoint
-* Compare Types of Type (RuntimeType)
 * Source code in C#
 * NUnit Test Project Included
 * Ability to load settings from a config file for use with powershell
+* Ability to pass in the configuration
 * Several configuration options for comparing private elements, ignoring specific elements, including specific elements.
 * Property and Field Info reflection caching for increased performance
 * Rich Differences List or simple DifferencesString
 * Supports custom comparison functions
 * ElapsedMilliseconds indicates how long the comparison took
-* Ability to IgnoreCollectionOrder
 * Thread Safe
+* Beyond Compare Report
+* WinMerge Report
+* CSV Report
+* User Friendly Report

+## Options
-* Ability to pass in the configuration
+* Ability to IgnoreCollectionOrder to compare lists of different lengths
 * Ability to ignore indexer comparison
 * Ability to ignore types
+* Ability to ignore specific members by name or by wildcard
 * Interface member filtering
 * Ability to treat string.empty and null as equal
+* Case insensitive option for strings

+## Supported Types
+* Classes
+* Dynamic Objects
+* Primitive Types (String, Int, Boolean, etc.)
+* Structs
+* IList Objects
+* Single and Multi-Dimensional Arrays
+* IDictionary Objects
+* Enums
+* Timespans
+* Guids
+* Classes that Implement IList with Integer Indexers
+* DataSet Data
+* DataTable Data
+* DataRow Data
+* DataColumn Differences
-* Beyond Compare Report
+* LinearGradient
-* WinMerge Report
+* HashSet
-* CSV Report
+* URI
-* User Friendly Report
+* IPEndPoint
+* Types of Type (RuntimeType)

+# Limitations
+* Custom Collections with Non-Integer Indexers cannot be compared.
+* When ignoring the collection order, the collection matching spec cannot be a field on a child class.
+It has to be a property or field of the class.
+* The Portable and .NET Standard builds cannot compare private fields or properties on a classs.
+This is a security restriction by Microsoft.
+* ElapsedMilliseconds does not work for Portable and .NET Standard builds as there is no StopWatch in those frameworks.

 # Getting Started
 https://github.com/GregFinzer/Compare-Net-Objects/wiki/Getting-Started